 Rainbows are made up of all seven colors that come from light.
 These colors are red, orange, yellow, green, blue, indigo, and violet.
 A great way to remember these colors is the think of the acronym, which seems like a man’s name, ROY G BIV.

 Actually, what makes rainbows so special is that no two people see the same exact thing.
-Because it all depends on how the light is being bent and reflected back to you, everyone sees different images.
-Someone who looks like they are standing right underneath it to you will be looking at it and see it far away.
+Since it all depends on how the light is being bent and reflected back to you, everyone sees something different.
+Someone who looks like they are standing right underneath it to you will actually be looking at the rainbow and seeing it from far away.

 Rainbows are not an object or a thing and they cannot be touched.
-They are light that is reflected and bent and you cannot feel light when it shines.
+They are made up of light that is reflected and bent and you cannot feel light when it shines.

 There is no end to a rainbow.
 Even though they look like an arch to us, or an upside down letter U, rainbows are actually full circles.
 We only see some of the circle because we usually view the rainbow from the ground.